ParasiteTracker/vampire-moths-and-their-fruit-piercing-relatives-Occurrence-Records/README.md

 1. Invalid date strings according to TDWG and GloBI
 1. Dynamic properties not in json format
-1. Only records with dwc:associatedTaxa or dwc:dynamicProperties are indexed by GloBI
+1. Only records with ```dwc:associatedTaxa``` or ```dwc:dynamicProperties``` are indexed by GloBI
 1. GloBI is using the EML to obtain attribution information.
 It is important to have this information filled out

 ### Summary
 This dataset can serve as a example of how to format data for serving occurrence records from natural history collections to GloBI.
-It is not the only way to format data, but if this format is reused, GloBI can understand
+It is not the only way to format data, but if this format is reused, GloBI can understand.